The Nearest Green Space to Every London Tube Station

 20 October 2021 | OVO Energy

 Non-stop city life is great in so many ways, but we all need a little time in nature every now and then.
-Even though our focus at OVO Energy is supplying 100% renewable electricity1, it’s not just our energy that needs to be greener.
+It’s not just our energy that needs to be greener.
 Science has proven that spending time in green spaces is extremely beneficial to us.
 But, according to a 2015 Bupa survey, two thirds of workers don't take a proper lunch break.
 It’s time for this to change.

 Finding some me-time in your busy workday is good for both your mental and physical health – and this can easily be done by getting outdoors during your lunch break.
 That's why we’ve created this series of maps showing the parks closest to each London tube stop, so you can find your nearest dose of nature.
 This is: London’s Greenstops.